 Whereas corn flour is a protein gluten-free flour ingredient.
 It does not produce the same results when combined with tablespoons of water.

-Best Substitute for Cornstarch
+Best Substitute For Cornstarch

 1. All Purpose Flour